Physically motivated modeling of LyC escape fraction during reionization

-We present an analysis of the Lyman continuum (LyC) escape fraction based on a physically motivated model, and applied to galaxies of the Illustris TNG50 simulation in the redshift range $z=5.2-20$.
-Our study reveals a bimodal nature of LyC escape, which is associated either to (a) high metallicity ($10^{-3.5}<Z<10^{-2}$), low mass ($M_\star<10^7\mathrm{M}_\odot$) galaxies exhibiting extended star formation, with photons escaping primarily from the outer regions of the galactic disk ({\it ext}-mode), or (b) low metallicity ($Z<10^{-3}$), moderately massive galaxies ($M_\star<10^8\mathrm{M}_\odot$) with localized LyC escape originating from small central regions of high star formation ({\it loc}-mode).
+\abstract {} {We present an analysis of the Lyman continuum (LyC) escape fraction of high redshift galaxies using an analytic post-processing approach.} {We apply the model to $\sim 6 \times 10^5$ galaxies of the Illustris TNG50 simulation in the redshift range $z=5.2-20$.} {Our study reveals a bimodal nature of LyC escape, which is associated either to (a) high metallicity ($10^{-3.5}<Z<10^{-2}$), low mass ($M_\star<10^7\mathrm{M}_\odot$) galaxies which due to their efficient cooling exhibiting extended star formation, with photons escaping primarily from the outer regions of the galactic plane ({\it ext}-mode), or (b) low metallicity ($Z<10^{-3}$), moderately massive galaxies ($M_\star<10^8\mathrm{M}_\odot$) in which star-formation can only take place in small high density regions with localized LyC escape originating from these regions ({\it loc}-mode).
 While the {\it loc}-mode is present at all redshifts under investigation, the {\it ext}-mode becomes prominent in small galaxies at later cosmic times, once sufficient metal enrichment has occurred.
-Building on these findings, we develop an analytical fitting formula to determine the escape fraction of galaxies based on their stellar and gas mass, as well as redshift, providing a valuable subgrid modelling tool for future studies.
+Building on these findings, we develop an analytical fitting formula to determine the escape fraction of galaxies based on their stellar and gas mass, as well as redshift, providing a valuable subgrid modelling tool for future studies.} {}